-In 1537 the last abbot Roger Pele surrendered the ownership of Furness Abbey to Henry VIII’s agents at Whalley Abbey.
-Despite his taking part in the Pilgrmage of Grace (the northern protest against the dissolution of the monasteries) he was allowed to stay on as the Rector of Dalton.
+In 1537 the last abbot, Roger Pele, surrendered the ownership of Furness Abbey to Henry VIII’s agents.
+Despite his taking part in the Pilgrimage of Grace (the northern protest against the dissolution of the monasteries) he was allowed to stay on as the Rector of Dalton.
 In the same settlement some of the recently unemployed Furness Abbey monks received a pension.
 Eight years later Henry VIII wrote to his royal officers in Furness enquiring about the condition of Dalton Castle.
 He knew that it was “now in great Ruyn and Decay to our hurte and losse”.
 He suggested that repairs could be carried out using “what store of stone, leade, timber and other stuffe we have within or about our late monastery there.”
 This was duly done.

 Just over a hundred years later Charles II was looking to reward those who had helped restore him to the throne after the rule of Oliver Cromwell.
 One of those was General George Monk who was given the Lordship of Furness and the Manor of Dalton, and with it ownership of Dalton Castle.
 The king also made him the Duke of Albemarle.
-From here on the Pele tower remained in the hands of local powerful aristocratic families.
-From the Albmarle family it later passed to the Montagu family and from them to the Buccleuchs who owned it until 1965.
+After this, the Pele tower remained in the hands of local powerful aristocratic families.
+From the Albmarle family it later passed to the Montagu family and then to the Buccleuchs who owned it until 1965.

 On visiting today, much of the original fabric of the building can be seen and it is in a very good condtion.
 On the ground floor is a museum room with lots of curious locally collected items.
 These include a stone head from Furness Abbey and a rare Iron Age carved head.
 The building is also home to the Henry Kellet Geology Collection and there are temporary exhibitions in the large room on the first floor.
 Many of the original features can still be seen, including a look down into the underground dungeon.